koladeadewuyi/offers-app/README.md

 The service allows a merchant to explicitly cancel an offer even before its expiry.

 ## Assumptions made
-- Offer description are String/Text format for simplicity reasons.
-However in a fill fledged application, it may be a form modelled with a case class
+- Offer description would be in String/Text format for simplicity reasons instead of nested form fields
 - Cancelled offers are deleted
-- Expired offers can still be viewed but have a Json field expired set to Yes,
+- Expired offers can still be viewed but have the expired field set to Yes,

 ## Getting Started